camigutie/DS4002-Project2/README.md

 - seaborn
 - ARIMA

-To recreate our analysis, run analysis.ipynb using ADD.
+To recreate our analysis, run analysis.ipynb.

 ## (4) References
 [1] A. B. Martin, M. Hartman, B. Washington, A. Catlin, and The National Health Expenditure Accounts Team, “National Health Expenditures In 2023: Faster Growth As Insurance Coverage And Utilization Increased: Article examines National Health Expenditures in 2023,” Health Affairs, vol. 44, no. 1, pp. 12–22, Jan.
 2025, doi: 10.1377/hlthaff.2024.01375.